-The standard power steering system will give you good vehicle response and increased ease of maneuverability in tight spaces.
-The system will provide mechanical steering capability if power assist is lost.
+The electric power steering system will give you good vehicle response and increased ease of maneuverability in tight spaces.
+The system will vary its assist to provide light efforts while parking and good feel while driving.
+If the electric steering system experiences a fault that prevents it from providing assist, you will still have the ability to steer the vehicle manually.